-If you have read my street photography and social documentary page and looked at those images you will know that I am primarily interested in documenting daily life in a way that tells a story.
-I would say that is my core competency and specialist genre as a photographer at this point in time.
+If you have read my street photography and social documentary posts you will know that I am primarily interested in documenting daily life in a way that tells a story.

-I am also interested in dynamic street photography and exploring the extra impact you can add to your images by breaking the established and conservative “rules” of photographic composition.
-I have instinctively used these techniques in the past but decided I wanted to learn more.
+I am also interested in dynamic street photography and the impact you can add to your images by breaking the established photographic “rules”.

 Abstraction, Distortion, Angles and Motion Blur

 In a nutshell abstraction is an image that distorts reality, it really is as simple as that!
-If done well such images will invite the viewer to ponder the meaning and content of the image.
+If done well the viewer will ponder the meaning and content of the image.

-A simple way to distort an image is to use an ultra wide angle lens and get in close, real close!
+A simple way to distort an image is to use an ultra wide angle lens and get in really close.
 This breaks so many rules when photographing people.
-Conventional wisdom states that wide angle lenses deliver unflattering results for shots of people compared to the pleasing results that longer lenses deliver.
+Conventional wisdom suggests that wide angle lenses deliver unflattering pictures of people.
 But, done well, I love it!

 This one is simple, vary your angles!
-Shoot high or shoot low and consider shooting from the hip.
-If all your images are taken from the same standing upright position with the camera at eye level they can lack impact and risk becoming “samey”.
+Shoot from high and low positions or shoot from the hip.
+If all your images are made with the camera at eye level they can lack impact and risk becoming “samey”.
 Mix it up and get funky with your angles!

-This is already a favourite technique of mine, incorporating motion blur by using a slow shutter speed.
-If you are in control of your camera you can have motion blurred and sharp elements within your image, or you can blur the whole image as an abstraction technique.
+This is a favourite technique of mine, incorporating motion blur by using a slow shutter speed.
+If you are in control of your camera you can achieve both blurred and sharp elements within your image.
+Alternatively you can blur the whole image to achieve an abstract image.

 The One Hour Challenge

-After Jerry’s presentation and a lunch break it was time to get hands on and practical.
+After Jerry’s presentation and lunch it was time to get hands on.
 We were given just over an hour to wander around Brighton city centre with our cameras and put everything we had just learnt into practice.

-Jerry gave us a list of subjects to target and it was down to us to employ the techniques we had been discussing on those subjects.
-The target subjects I recall were street performers, dogs, abstraction and motion blur (there were more but I have mislaid my notes).
+Jerry gave us a list of subjects to target and it was down to us to employ the techniques discussed.

-It was quite a challenge to get “in the zone” in an hour, but I do like a challenge and I enjoyed the photo walk.
+It was quite a challenge to get “in the zone” with just an hour to shoot but I do like a challenge and I enjoyed the photo walk.